StutiiiG/data-center-impact/README.md

 AirNow (U.S. EPA)
 https://www.airnow.gov/
 AQI data is used to represent ambient air quality conditions (e.g., PM2.5 and Ozone) in regions surrounding data center locations.

+Only light preprocessing was performed, including unit normalization, basic geographic validation, removal of incomplete records, and aggregation for visualization.
+No additional modeling or causal inference was applied beyond the source datasets.

 **Future Projections (Carbon and Water):**